Finding the right estate agent

 Do they have local knowledge?

 Your estate agent should be incredibly knowledgeable about the local area.
 They should be able to answer all of your questions about your new town or city, and be able to offer you invaluable guidance when it comes to explaining how things operate.

 You need an estate agent that offers a good service from the very start.
 They should respond to emails and calls promptly, and show an understanding of your needs.
 To determine whether they offer a good service, test them a little bit whilst still in the UK.
 See how long it takes them to respond to you.
 Is their response helpful?
 Do they answer your questions?

 Another way of guaranteeing you’ve found a good agent is to ask for references.
 If they are good at their job, they will jump at the opportunity to put you in touch with satisfied customers.

 Remember, it’s in your agent’s best interests to listen, be efficient, and to only show you properties that you might realistically consider buying.
 If they do anything other than this, alarm bells should be ringing.

-Having helped thousands of expats to successfully purchase overseas property, we’ve established relationships with many of the professionals you need on side to facilitate a successful property purchase.
+Having helped thousands to successfully purchase overseas property, we’ve established relationships with many of the professionals you need on side to facilitate a successful property purchase.
 To be put in touch, contact our Resource Team on 020 7898 0549.

 How to negotiate abroad is the guide to put you back in control: